React Native

 React Native is an open-source UI software framework developed by Meta Platforms (formerly Facebook Inc.).
-It is used to develop applications for Android, Android TV, iOS, macOS, tvOS, Web, Windows and UWP by enabling developers to use the React framework along with native platform capabilities.
-It is used to develop Android and iOS applications at Facebook, Microsoft, and Shopify.
+It is used to develop applications for Android, Android TV, iOS, macOS, tvOS, Vega OS, Web, Windows and UWP by enabling developers to use the React framework along with native platform capabilities.
+It is used to develop Android and iOS applications at Facebook, Microsoft, and Shopify, though the latter is retiring its use.
 It is also being used to develop virtual reality applications at Oculus.

 History

 In 2012 Mark Zuckerberg commented, "The biggest mistake we made as a company was betting too much on HTML5 as opposed to native".
 Using HTML5 for Facebook's mobile version resulted in an unstable application that retrieved data slowly.
 He promised Facebook would soon deliver a better mobile experience.

 Inside Facebook, Jordan Walke developed software that generated UI elements for iOS from a background JavaScript thread, which became the basis for the React web framework.
 They decided to organize an internal hackathon to perfect this prototype in order to be able to build native apps with this technology.

 In 2015, after months of development, Facebook released the first version for the React JavaScript Configuration.
 During a technical talk, Christopher Chedeau explained that Facebook was already using React Native in production for its Group App and its Ads Manager App.

 In October 2025, Meta announced that it would donate React, React Native, and JSX (JavaScript XML) to a new React Foundation, part of the Linux Foundation.